Kong/kubernetes-ingress-controller/docs/api-reference.md

 KongPlugin is the Schema for the kongplugins API.
-Plugins can be associated with Ingress or Service object in Kubernetes using `konghq.com/plugins` annotation.

 <!-- kong_plugin description placeholder -->